Offshore Trust vs. Offshore LLC

 The jurisdictions most commonly used for asset protection trusts are the Cook Islands and Nevis.
 Both impose short statutes of limitation on fraudulent transfer claims (one to two years), require creditors to prove fraud beyond a reasonable doubt, refuse to recognize U.S. court judgments, and have established trustee markets with decades of operational experience.

-An offshore LLC is a business entity in which the U.S. client holds a membership interest and typically serves as the manager.
+An offshore LLC is a business entity in which the owner holds a membership interest and typically serves as the manager.
 The LLC is governed by an operating agreement and formed under the laws of a foreign jurisdiction, most commonly Nevis or the Cook Islands.
 The member retains day-to-day control over the LLC’s assets, including signatory authority over bank accounts and investment decisions.
 Creditor remedies against the member’s interest are limited by statute to a charging order, which entitles the creditor to receive distributions but confers no ownership, management, or liquidation rights.

 Protection: Trust vs. LLC